Appearance

 Security:

-- 15-minute expiry prevents URL replay attacks
+- 15-minute expiry limits replay of abandoned thumbnail presigns

 Example: